Doug Collins (journalist): Politics

-Accusations of racism and antisemitism
+Accusations of racism, antisemitism, and homophobia

 During his 14-year association with the North Shore News, Collins wrote regular columns against immigration and ethnic minorities in Canada.
-His writings became increasingly controversial and led to accusations of racism and antisemitism.
+His writings became increasingly controversial and led to accusations of racism and antisemitism and homophobia.
+See also references to his homophobic columns, several of which were written about and called out in Angles, the major local lgbt periodical of that time period.
+(See the index titled Angles and VGCC News, under Collins heading, for precise Angles references).
 In 1997, a complaint against him was brought before the British Columbia Human Rights Commission for a column in which Collins questioned the Holocaust and denounced Schindler's List, which he derided as "Swindler's List," as propaganda.
 The case was dismissed.

 A further complaint was laid in 1999 citing four of his columns, including the column raised in the previous complaint.
 This one was upheld, and Collins and his publisher were ordered to pay $2,000 in damages.
 The complaint was upheld upon appeal.

 Vancouver-based jacket company Taiga praised Collins in one of their winter catalogues, inspiring comedian Nathan Fielder to start a jacket company, Summit Ice Apparel, that promotes Holocaust awareness and donates its proceeds to the Vancouver Holocaust Education Centre.